 Addressing Perceptions and Misperceptions

-To correct each other’s blinding misperceptions on the SCS, the relevant actors at both levels of dispute should understand the rationale of each other’s actions and behavior while maintaining the proper mindset in interacting with one another.
+To correct each other’s blinding misperceptions on the SCS, the relevant actors should understand the rationale of each other’s actions and behavior while maintaining the proper mindset in interacting with one another.

-Secondly, the Philippine-American alliance was built way back WWII and was initially forged against Japanese Imperialism just as China conducts major military parades every 10 years since the founding of the People’s Republic.
-By the same token, as part of the defense treaty, the United States has a treaty obligation to defend an ally under attack; and when under threat, the moral obligation to provide aid – for doing otherwise could lead to a loss of confidence on the U.S.-led network of alliances.
-This also explains why siding on the territorial disputes is one thing and coming to the aid of an ally under attack or threat of armed attack is another.
+Secondly, the Philippine-American alliance was built way back in WWII and was initially forged against Japanese Imperialism, just as China conducts major military parades every 10 years since the founding of the People’s Republic.
+By the same token, as part of the defense treaty, the United States has a treaty obligation to defend an ally under attack; and when under threat, the moral obligation to provide aid – doing otherwise could lead to a loss of confidence in the U.S.-led network of alliances.
+This also explains why taking sides on the territorial disputes is one thing and coming to the aid of an ally under attack or the threat of armed attack is another.

-Thirdly, China should be informed that its issue with the United States is different from its issue with the Philippines because the Philippines and the United States are two separate and distinct sovereign state actors: the United States is a superpower while the Philippines is a small state.
-If China wants to send a message to the U.S., it must consider its implications to smaller powers in the region such as Vietnam and the Philippines.
-China should also not think that the United States is the “root of all evil,” because if such mentality would continue to hold, then the invitation for bilateral talks should be extended to the United States and not to the Philippines.
+Thirdly, China should acknowledge that issues in its relationship with the United States are different from issues in its relationship with the Philippines.
+Manila and Washington are two separate and distinct sovereign state actors: the United States is a superpower while the Philippines is a small state.
+If China wants to send a message to the U.S., it must consider the implications of this action to smaller powers in the region, such as Vietnam and the Philippines.
+China should also not consider the United States the “root of all evil,” because if such mentality continues, then the invitation for bilateral talks should be extended to the United States and not to the Philippines.

 Concerning the Chinese side, the Philippines should understand China at both the macro and micro levels.
-At the micro level, it should be noted that China would lose face and political capital if it completely abandons the historic basis of its claims in the SCS before its domestic audience.
-At the macro level, it is premature to think that China is yet another conventional imperialist state or rising hegemon as China’s growing profile at virtually every metric of non-military national power allows it to be at the center of multiple partnerships and inter-regional multilateral initiatives.
-The Philippines must also realize that China has the right to rise, the right to increase its military budget and develop its own military (including the advancement of its own aircraft carriers and stealth fighters), and the right to conduct joint patrols and military exercises with countries like Russia as it is a sovereign state.
+At the micro level, China would lose face and political capital domestically if it completely abandoned the historic basis of its claims in the SCS.
+At the macro level, it is premature to think that China is yet another conventional imperialist state or rising hegemon, as China’s growing profile at virtually every metric of non-military national power allows it to be at the center of multiple partnerships and inter-regional multilateral initiatives.
+The Philippines must also realize that China has the right to rise, the right to increase its military budget and develop its own military (including the advancement of its own aircraft carriers and stealth fighters), and the right to conduct joint patrols and military exercises with countries like Russia, as it is a sovereign state.
 Moreover, China’s rise should not necessarily mean that it is a threat, as no single issue should define the sum of Philippines-China relations.
-In a trilateral point of view, the Philippines should be considerate of China’s sensitivity towards the US; China should consider the Philippines’ sensitivity towards it; and the United States should consider China’s sensitivity towards them.
+In a trilateral point of view, therefore, the Philippines should be considerate of China’s sensitivity towards the U.S., China should consider the Philippines’ sensitivity towards it, and the United States should consider China’s sensitivity towards them both.

 Avoiding a Great Leap Backward in Sino-Philippine Relations

-For the actors that are at the core of the disputes, it is important for misperceptions or conflicting perceptions to be turned into positive interaction so as to avoid the path towards a negative downward spiral.
+For the actors that are at the core of the disputes, it is important for misperceptions or conflicting perceptions to be transformed into positive interactions, in order to avoid a downward spiral in relations.
 This could be done in two ways.
-First, de-escalate tensions and instability through face-saving measures of mutual accommodation.
-Second, advance the overall structure of Philippines-China relations through diverse bilateral management regimes.
+Firstly, both countries could de-escalate tensions through face-saving measures of mutual accommodation.
+Secondly, they could advance the overall structure of Philippines-China relations through diverse bilateral management regimes.
 The first measure is the appropriate precondition before deciding to consult on the more sensitive sovereignty-related issues.
 To ease tensions, policy actions must be aimed towards mutual concessions and conflict avoidance.
-The simplest way this could be achieved is for both sides to functionally agree on fishing rights at Scarborough Shoal as a shared maritime priority concern since the PCA already ruled it to be a traditional fishing ground of both Filipinos and Chinese.
+The simplest way this could be achieved is for both sides to functionally agree on fishing rights at Scarborough Shoal as a shared maritime priority concern, since the PCA has already ruled it to be a traditional fishing ground of both Filipinos and Chinese.
 Another is the right of access of Philippine civilian supply vessels to resupply to currently occupied features in the Spratlys.